appacademy/SWEO-Part-Time-Resources/3-Module/6-week/3-day/README.md

 ## Catastagram Pt.
 3
 - strategy:
-  - when first entering, application should try to load data (i.e. cat image) first from local storage.
+  - check if data is in local storage first to load in
-  - Else If there is nothing to be loaded from the storage, then
+  - else continue and store data (i.e image) to local storage